BasicWolf/archived-kaylee/doc/clientapi.rst

       Triggers :js:func:`kl.results_sent` **and** in case that Kaylee immediately returns a new action :js:func:`kl.action_received`.

-.. js:attribute:: kl.node_id

-   Current node id.
-Set when a node is registered by the server.

-.. js:attribute:: kl.config

-   Kaylee nodes-specific config received from the server.
-   Currently contains a single attribute (TODO):

-   * **kl_worker_script** - defines a URL of Kaylee worker script.

-   The configuration is transfered to the project via :js:func:`pj.init`.

 .. js:attribute:: kl.app

    ``kl.app`` is an object which contains active application data.